Creator-SN/IKFB/README.md

         - `404`: data_path is empty.
         - `500`: source url not found.
         - `502`: data_structure.json not found.
-    - db_array: A array of each source object, each object contains the current ds' db and status.
+    - dbXList: A array of each source object, each object contains the current ds' db and status.
     - db: A data_structure's lowdb DataStore.

 2. init_ds